 SUN-DRENCHED TOWNS AND CITIES RICH WITH HISTORY

-Sublime, sun-drenched towns and cities rich with history and glittering waterways await on this fabulous cruise holiday, which brings you the very best of France's elegant Provence region.
-Then disembark for a chic city break in the delightful Papal city of Avignon.
+Sublime, sun-drenched towns and cities rich with history and glittering waterways await on this fabulous cruise tour.
+This fabulous cruise brings you the very best of France's elegant Provence region.

-Early this morning we meet at our dedicated Departure Office at St Pancras International and depart on the Eurostar direct to Avignon.
+Early this morning, meet your group and Tour Manager at our dedicated Departure Office at St Pancras International and depart on the Eurostar direct to Avignon.
 On arrival we transfer to Sete, in the afternoon we board our home for the next seven days, the delightful Anne-Marie, a stylish hotel barge.
 We are presented to the crew and enjoy a welcome drink on board before we enjoy dinner together this evening.

 Today we take a tour of Aigues-Mortes, perhaps one of the most beautiful sites in Provence.
 Encased by square medieval walls, this ancient fortified city is symmetrically perfect, white-washed terracotta topped houses contrast charmingly with the surrounding green countryside, in fact Aigues-Mortes is also famous for its nearby salt marshes which we discover by tourist train.
 Roman Legionnaires stationed nearby were paid a portion of their wage in salt from these very marshes - an intriguing facet of local history.
 What makes this sight spectacular is the marshes glow a pink colour, due to the microscopic algae in its waters.